 If you thought roulette just appeared from nowhere like a flaming wheel of steel, ready to swallow up players’ money and hand out life-changing prizes at will, you’d be mistaken.

 Roulette has a varied history, but it’s one of those games that has barely changed over the centuries.
-Here are five interesting facts you may not know about everyone’s favourite casino game.
+Here are five interesting facts you may not know about everyone’s favorite casino game.

 The roulette wheel (both 0 and 00 versions) is sometimes nicknamed the ‘Devil’s Wheel’.
 Partly due to its propensity to send players to hell (or at least, their credit ratings), the numbers on a wheel add up to 666 – the number of the Beast.

-Originally, numbers were placed on a wheel in non-sequential order to avoid cheating and the problem of ‘biased wheels’ which favoured one side or the other.
+Originally, numbers were placed on a wheel in non-sequential order to avoid cheating and the problem of ‘biased wheels’ which favored one side or the other.

 The name “roulette” comes from the French term for ‘little wheel’.
 Although thought to have been inspired by French physicist Blaise Pascal’s attempts to create a wheel that could demonstrate perpetual motion, more recently roulette is thought to have been derived from an English game called, ‘Roly Poly’.

 James Bond, 007, was a big roulette player (at least, in Ian Fleming‘s original books – he never played the game in the movies).
-And his favourite number was 17.
+And his favorite number was 17.

-But as well as having a favourite number, Bond also liked to play his own betting system – the ‘two dozen’.
+But as well as having a favorite number, Bond also liked to play his own betting system – the ‘two dozen’.